Front organization: Examples

 A Colombian drug cartel, the Cali Cartel, in the past used Drogas La Rebaja, now a large national pharmacy store chain, as a front company in order to launder their drug trafficking earnings.

-The General Manager of the Pharaoh's Gentlemen's Club in Cheektowaga, New York, is the international leader of the Outlaws Motorcycle Club: John Ermin.
+The General Manager of the Pharaoh's Gentlemen's Club in Cheektowaga, New York, was the international leader of the Outlaws Motorcycle Club: John Ermin.
 Many Outlaws MC members also work at the club.
-Authorities have referred to Pharaoh's a hot spot for drug dealing and sex trafficking.
-The club's owner is Peter G. Gerace Jr., the nephew of reputed Buffalo crime family boss Joseph A. Todaro Jr. The Outlaws Motorcycle Club, themselves, have been designated by federal law enforcement as a criminal enterprise.
+Authorities have referred to Pharaoh's as a hot spot for drug dealing and sex trafficking.
+The club's owner was Peter G. Gerace Jr., the nephew of reputed Buffalo crime family boss Joseph A. Todaro Jr. The Outlaws Motorcycle Club, themselves, have been designated by federal law enforcement as a criminal enterprise.

 In the early 2000s, the Black Mafia Family established the Atlanta-based record label BMF Entertainment as a front company to launder funds that were generated from the sale of cocaine.

 The boxing management company MTK Global is owned by the reputed Irish gang boss Daniel Kinahan.
 Heredia Boxing Management alleges that MTK Global was established as a front company to launder funds made from drug trafficking.

 During the year of 2019, ACT Police shut down the Lakeside Tattoo Parlour in Belconnen on the grounds of it being allegedly used to launder cash for the notorious outlaw motorcycle gang, Comanchero Motorcycle Club.
 The money laundered through the tattoo parlor allegedly came from the club's drug trafficking operations.

 Religion

 Scientology

 The Church of Scientology uses front groups either to promote its interests in politics, to make its group seem more legitimate, and to recruit.
-The FBI's July 7, 1977 raids on the Church's offices (following discovery of the Church's Operation Snow White) turned up, among other documents, an undated memo entitled "PR General Categories of Data Needing Coding".
+The FBI's July 8, 1977 raids on the Church's offices (following discovery of the Church's Operation Snow White) turned up, among other documents, an undated memo entitled "PR General Categories of Data Needing Coding".
 This memo listed what it called "Secret PR Front Groups," which included the group APRL, "Alliance for the Preservation of Religious Liberty" (later renamed "Americans Preserving Religious Liberty").
 The Cult Awareness Network (CAN) is considered by many to now be a front group for the Church of Scientology, which took the group over financially after bankrupting it in a series of lawsuits.